Zagreb

 Accessibility

-The summit of of the mountain, Sljeme, can be reached on foot, by bike, by car or by public bus.
+The summit of of the mountain, Sljeme, can be reached on foot, by bike, by car or by public bus or yu can reach Sljeme by taking the cable car.
 If you decide to drive to the top, you can approach Medvednica from the south (Mihaljevac-Gračanska road and along Bliznec street to the top) or from the northern, Zagorje side (via Stubičke Toplice, along Strmečka cesta and Pila to the top).
-The new cable car is expected to be in operation in the near future.

 Wonderful Vistas